CarsonScott/Linguistic-Agent-System/docs/construction.md

 ## Slots and Types

-A slot is a data structure that holds an equivalent value to a particular element in a domain set at any given time.
+A slot is a data structure that holds an equivalent value with a particular element in a domain set at any given time.
 Slots represent abstract types and the values held at any given time represent instances of types, where the domain set is a set of known instances of a type,